-The site is located in quaternary catchment K60E within the Gouritz Water Management Area (WMA) at an elevation of ~240 mamsl (with a variation of not more than 10% across the site).
+The site is located in quaternary catchment K60E within the Gouritz Water Management Area (WMA) at an elevation of ~230 mamsl (with a variation of less than 10% across the site).

-The site is characterized by gently sloping topography and the majority of local drainage from the site is generally in a southern direction towards a southwest flowing tributary of the Whiskey Creek flowing south and then west towards the Keurboomsriver.
-The most southern portion of the site slopes to the north towards the same tributary of the Whiskey Creek.
-A very small portion of the far northern end of the site is drained by another southwest flowing tributary of the Whiskey Creek.
+The site is characterized by gently sloping topography and the majority of local drainage from the site is generally in a southerly direction towards two south flowing tributaries of the Whiskey Creek flowing in a westerly direction towards the Keurboomsriver.